AlivadTheImpala/school_vault/EJS.md

 });
 ```
 essentially what is happening:
-we send a get request using "/" which is basically an empty url query aka the home or index page. "/" is also referred to as a virtual url.
+I send a get request using "/" which is basically an empty url query aka the home or index page. "/" is also referred to as a virtual url.

 When our browser recieves a request containing "/" it renders "index" which is an ejs template stored in the views folder.
-The second parameter that we give render is the getAll() method that is imported from my data.js module.
+The second parameter that I give render is the getAll() method that is imported from my data.js module.

-Basically because of the getAll() method, we are providing the data that getAll() retrieves to index.ejs.
+Basically because of the getAll() method, I am providing the data that getAll() retrieves to index.ejs.

 Now the index.ejs template has access to the albums array through the getAll() method.